Jettcodey/Tiktok-discord-bot/README.md

 - 'Attach Files'
 - 'Use Slash Commands'

-Or just give it admin Permisions ;D (in a Private server ofc)
+Or just give it admin Permissions ;D (in a Private server ofc)

 ## Roadmap